-- Contribute to the child protection process by attending professional strategy meetings as and when required. - Maintain contact with relevant agencies, the relevant members of the Board and the HR department. - Ensure clear and comprehensive records regarding the allegation, any action taken, and the outcome are recorded in incident logs and retained on the staff member's personnel file. - In consultation with the HR department and DOFA, conduct an investigation and if necessary disciplinary procedures, , if an allegation indicates the need for this. - Consider along with Human Resources and the Designated Officer for Allegations (DOFA) whether a referral to the Disclosure and Barring Service (DBS) should be made and the TRA if the allegation relates to a member of the teaching staff. - Make every effort to maintain confidentiality and guard against unwanted publicity whilst the investigation is being investigated or considered.
-(Part 4 para 393 KCSiE 2023) - 21.4 Whilst we acknowledge that some allegations may be false, malicious, or misplaced, we also acknowledge that they may be well-founded.
+- Contribute to the child protection process by attending professional strategy meetings as and when required. - Maintain contact with relevant agencies, the relevant members of the Board and the HR department. - Ensure clear and comprehensive records regarding the allegation, any action taken, and the outcome are recorded in incident logs and retained on the staff member's personnel file. - In consultation with the HR department and LADO, conduct an investigation and if necessary disciplinary procedures, if an allegation indicates the need for this.

+Consider along with Human Resources and the Local Authority Designated Officer (LADO) whether a referral to the Disclosure and Barring Service (DBS) should be made and the TRA if the allegation relates to a member of the teaching staff.

+Make every effort to maintain confidentiality and guard against unwanted publicity whilst the investigation is being investigated or considered.
+Whilst we acknowledge that some allegations may be false, malicious, or misplaced, we also acknowledge that they may be well-founded.
 It is, therefore, essential that all allegations are investigated properly, in line with agreed procedures and that outcomes are recorded.
 All school staff will maintain a culture of vigilance based on the notion that 'it could happen here'.

-21.5 Concerns and or allegations that do not meet the harm threshold
+21.4.
+Concerns and or allegations that do not meet the harm threshold